lucasprag/lucasprag/_posts/2020-03-14-architecturally-significant-requirements-and-constraints.md

 See that this functional requirement is significant for the architecture, but for example, adding a new type of operation is also a functional requirement, but not architecturally significant.

-Finding architecturally significant requirements is hard because they are not always explicit and stakesholders are not always aware of how much some requirements can change the architecture of a system.
+Finding architecturally significant requirements is hard because they are not always explicit and stakeholders are not always aware of how much some requirements can change the architecture of a system.
 They are best found during discussions before implementing features since they can change the overall architecture of a system.

 #### Constraints